USEPA/pyaqsapi/docs/_build/html/_sources/manual/pyaqsapiFunctions-Long.rst.txt

 * stateFIPS:
 * countycode:
 * sitenum:
-* cbdate (optional): (This parameter is only used in conjunction with sampledata, dailysummary, annualdata functions and quarterlysummary functions).
+* cbdate (optional):
+    (This parameter is only used in conjunction with sampledata, dailysummary, annualdata functions and quarterlysummary functions).
-* cedate (optional): (This parameter is only used in conjunction with sampledata, dailysummary, annualdata functions and quarterlysummary functions).
+* cedate (optional):
+    (This parameter is only used in conjunction with sampledata, dailysummary, annualdata functions and quarterlysummary functions).
-* return_header (optional): set to False by default.
+* return_header (optional):
+    set to False by default.
-* duration (optional): (This parameter is only used in conjunction with sampledata functions).
+* duration (optional):
+    (This parameter is only used in conjunction with sampledata functions).

 Data Mart aggregate functions bycounty
 ----------------------------------------
-The pyaqsapi.bycounty module exports the following functions:
+The bycounty submodule exports the following functions:
 ::

 * bycounty.annualsummary,